vorby01/ender-7_klipper_installation/README.md

 - The ender-7 was my first 3d printer and these files show my learning curve into FDM printing with the ender-7

 - Notes:
-  - Ender-7 inbuilt screen will no longer work, incompatable with Klipper (creality wont release sorce code)
+  - Ender-7 inbuilt screen will no longer work, incompatable with Klipper (creality wont release source code)
   - Installing Klipper if settings are incorrect the printer can crash/break

 - - - -